-My name is Tony Willmore and I live near Porthmadog, North Wales, with my wife Ruth and our cats Domino, Scrabble and Ludo.
+My name is Tony Willmore and I live near Porthmadog, North Wales, with my wife Ruth and our cats Scrabble, Ludo and Jenga.

 I have been a railway enthusiast since I was a child and soon became a typical schoolboy trainspotter.
 In the early 1970s I became a member of the Brambleton Model Railway Club in Harpenden, and their extensive O-gauge layout gave me my first taste of large-scale outdoor model railways.
 After starting full-time employment in 1975 I became a keen railway photographer, and this interest continues but on a much reduced scale to this day.

 In 1980 I started working as a volunteer at the Severn Valley Railway, where I was involved with the operation and maintenance of the Western Locomotive Association's two Class 52 "Western" diesel-hydraulic locomotives (D1013 WESTERN RANGER and D1062 WESTERN COURIER) and the painting of various steam and diesel locomotives.
 My interest in diesel locomotives, and diesel-hydraulics in particular, continues to this day and I travel on as many railtours worked by the Diesel Traction Group's D1015 WESTERN CHAMPION as I can.

 In 1988 I was introduced to the delights of 16mm scale garden railways when I also became involved with The Paddock Railway at Hampton Loade station on the Severn Valley Railway.
 Soon afterwards I joined the Association of 16mm Narrow Gauge Modellers as member 2197 and my membership continues to this day.
 I am also an active member of the The North-West Wales 16mm Model Railway Group.